TIMELINE-Major attacks in the Afghan capital

 2011

-Dec 6 - In the deadliest attack for three years, a suicide bomber kills at least 54 people in an assault on a Shi'ite Muslim shrine, where hundreds had gathered for the festival of Ashura.
+Dec 6 - A suicide bomber kills up to 20 people, with the toll expected to rise, in an attack on a Shi'ite Muslim shrine, where hundreds had gathered for the festival of Ashura.

 Nov 14 - Afghan security forces kill an attempted suicide bomber near the location of a major meeting of tribal elders and political leaders set to begin two days later.